 We may wish for perfectly smooth, even skin, but many of us have uneven skin tones.
-This may take the form of redness, acne scars, age spots, or sun damage, which can cause blemishes or patches of color on the skin.
+This may take the form of redness, acne scars, age spots, or sun damage, which can cause blemishes or patches of colour on the skin.
 Uneven skin can be temporary or permanent, and it may result from sun exposure, age, medications and hormones.
-Fortunately, there are remedies to help you smooth out discoloration and hyperpigmentation in your skin.
+Fortunately, there are remedies to help you smooth out discolouration and hyperpigmentation in your skin.
 Here are five steps to improve your skin tone.

 Exfoliate once a week.

 The top layer of your skin is mostly made up of dead skin cells.
 Regular exfoliation helps speed up the process of removing those dead skin cells, revealing brighter, smoother skin underneath.
 It also helps decongest your pores by sucking out sebum, dirt and other impurities that can cause breakouts.
 When searching for an exfoliator, keep your skin type in mind.

 For example, if you have dry, bumpy skin, you may need something which contains both chemical and physical exfoliants.
 While those who are prone to acne should avoid physical exfoliants as they tend to be more abrasive and could irritate inflamed skin.
 Those who have oily or acne-prone skin may use a face exfoliator that has salicylic acid in it.
 It's a fantastic skincare ingredient that most people can benefit from.
 Salicylic acid is a beta hydroxy acid that's used in many chemical peels.
 It effectively sloughs off dead skin cells and debris and is great for treating acne.